 Students enrolled at CSFS receive in-depth training in theory, research, and practical techniques used to better understand why crimes are committed and how to prevent them from occurring in the future.
 This field is similar to sociology, because in addition to studying the act itself, it strives to understand the social impact that crime has on victims and communities.
 Criminology also delves into many other fields, such as psychology, law, and political science.

 Within the field of criminology, there are various specialty areas.
-For instance, at CSFS, students may select concentrations in Criminal Behavior, Conflict Resolution and Crisis Management, and Victimology.
+For instance, at CSFS, students in our PhD in Law and Public Policy online program may select concentrations in Criminal Behavior, Conflict Resolution, and Crisis Management.
 Those who study criminology may pursue careers in a variety of settings, including law enforcement training and education, consulting, security training, public policy, and corrections.

 What is Criminal Justice?